 In this contribution, we will present a computational protocol designed for the accurate simulation of vibrationally resolved chiroptical spectra of organometallic complexes.
 The recently reported chiral cycloiridiated complexes bearing a chiral N-heterocyclic carbene ligand were chosen as test cases.
 Due to the size of these systems, density functional theory (DFT) and its time-dependent extension (TD-DFT) are the most suitable electronic structure calculation methods.
 However, exchange-correlation functionals and basis sets can display very diverse performance for a given molecule.
 Thus, an initial benchmark was carried out using the ECD spectra of those complexes as reference.
-Next, the issue of the description of the potential energy surfaces (PESs) at the harmonic level with respect to the electronic structure calculation method cannot be used to evaluate the intensity of the phosphorescence process.
+Next, the issue of the description of the potential energy surfaces (PESs) at the harmonic level with respect to the electronic transitions and its impact on the spectral band-shape will be considered.
+For CPP, standard electronic structure calculation method cannot be used to evaluate the intensity of the phosphorescence process.
 Thanks to recent developments to properly account for spin-orbit couplings (SOC) between states of different spin multiplicities, [4] quantitative band-shapes can now be routinely simulated [5].
 Finally, we will show how proper graphical representations can greatly help and shade light on the nature of the chiroptical properties and the origin of the band-shape.